Pipeline inspection with thermal diagnostics

 Why choose a Workswell WIRIS system?

-The Workswell WIRIS thermal imaging system for drones is designed for assembly on the drone (UAV).
+The Workswell WIRIS thermal imaging system for drones is designed to be used with a drone (UAV).
 The set is light, mobile and fully controlled using a standard RC controller.
 The system combines two camera systems – a camera for visible spectrum (for inspection of visible defects on the piping) and a thermal camera (for detecting hidden defects).
 The servicing software enables to remotely switch camera regimes, to record radiometric videos and to make static images in the visible, as well as the infra-red spectrum.
 The operator sees objects under the drone in real time or can analyse records to identify damaged areas.

-Workswell WIRIS, unlike similar systems, enables to manually set the range of temperatures, e.g. in the interval 15 °C to 25 °C. Even this range of temperatures can be changed during the flight.
-Without landing, the actual situation can be set in the system to easily achieve the thermal sensitivity setting, which is required for the localization of minor hot water leaks below the surface of the ground or for the most precise localization of large defects.
-Moreover, the system can be fitted with a GPS sensor for storing information on the position of the drone when producing a record.
+The Workswell WIRIS, unlike similar systems, enables to manually set the range of temperatures, e.g. in the interval 15 °C to 25 °C. Temperatures can even be changed during the flight.
+Without landing, the settings can be changed to easily achieve the correct thermal sensitivity setting, which is required for the localisation of minor hot water leaks below the surface of the ground or for the most precise localisation of large defects.
+Moreover, the system can be fitted with a GPS sensor for storing location information on the position of the drone when producing a record.
 The system can measure temperature in the central point, as well as in the local minimum and maximum.
 The minimum and maximum are localized by blue (minimum) and red (maximum) crosses.
 This function can be used to navigate drones because the system automatically shows where the largest potential problem is located.
-However, Workswell WIRIS also offers further functions suitable for this application: for example, continuous ZOOM (up to 14x for a thermal camera and 16x for a colour camera) for exact localization of the problem or to control NUC calibration so it is done at the right time.
+However, Workswell’s WIRIS also offers further functions suitable for this application: for example, continuous ZOOM (up to 14x for a thermal camera and 16x for a colour camera) for exact localisation of the problem or to control NUC calibration so it is done at the right time.
 Moreover, the Workswell WIRIS system is fully calibrated.
-During production, the exactness of measurement is checked and delivery of the system includes a calibration sheet with the stated precision of the measurement.
+During production, the preciseness of any temperature measurements taken is checked and delivery of the system includes a calibration sheet with the stated precision of the measurement.
 The measurement results are then detectable.